MouseBiteLabs/Genesis-Cartridges/Advanced UV/README.md

 ## Acknowledgements

-- Continual thanks to all in the nesdev community for their resources, design tips, and support throughout the past half-decade.
+- Continual thanks to all in the nesdev community for their resources, design tips, and support throughout the past decade.

 ## License